Life Without Dreams Is Colourless

 Does imagination have a scientific and philosophic basis?
 Scriptures try to tell us that the philosophy and science of the Unreal is as important as the same of the Real.
 The Bhagavad Gita says what does not exist is unreal and the real never ceases to exist.
 This is said in the context of the mortal nature of the body with its pleasure and pain, heat and cold and the eternal nature of the soul or the spirit.
 Although the body exists now, it did not exist in the past before it was born and will not exist after its decay.
 But the soul is immortal and so is the real thing.

 Scientifically, what is unreal is imaginary.
 However there are examples wherein it can be shown that imaginary concepts are as important as the real ones.
-We come across the first imaginary quantity in
+We come across the first imaginary quantity in mathematics.
+The square root of a negative quantity is an imaginary quantity.
+Both mathematics and physics are incomplete without imaginary numbers.

 Space and time have both real and imaginary manifestations.
 In order to understand the structure of crystals, crystallographers perform diffraction experiments preferably using X-rays.
 A diffraction pattern is a map of an imaginary lattice, in contrast to the microscopic image, which is the map of the real crystal structure.
 Time is real.
 Its imaginary counterpart is frequency.
 All kinds of communications are tuned to frequencies, but not to a time scale.
 Thus the imaginary manifestation of time is also a reality.

-dream.
+Events taking in space and time have a bearing in our lives.
+Thus life has both realities and imaginations.
+What we do is real and what we dream is unreal.
+There is no person who does not dream.
 Thus dreams are a part of life.
 A complex number, which has a real part and an imaginary part, can be made real by adding it to its complex conjugate.
 In a similar way an imaginary fear (a negative dream) can be allayed by an imaginary hope (positive dream) of same weight.
 In the process we are left with the realities of life.

-may be related by a kind of uncertainty principle, as in quantum theory.
+True knowledge comes from carefully performed experiments and well-planned theories.
+Postulates are considered to be the imaginary parts of a theory.
+However, if we arrive at the truth through them, these become realities.
+Real and unreal things may be related by a kind of uncertainty principle, as in quantum theory.
 If uncertainties in the imagination are large, uncertainties of reality are small.
 This can be understood in the following example.
 A person who dwells only in dreams is far away from realities of life.
 The reverse is also true.
 There should be a judicious mix of reality and imagination in your life to make it meaningful and happy.

 Literature consists both of real expositions of life as well as a great deal of imagination (fiction).
 However, fiction, which does not reflect reality, may seem meaningless.
 Mythology is not history, but characters in it add variety to life.